SA80: 1960s – 1970s: 4.85×49mm, XL64, XL65, XL68

 In 1969, the Enfield factory began work on a brand new family of weapons, chambered in a newly designed British 4.85×49mm intermediate cartridge.
 While the experimental weapon family was very different from the EM-2 in internal design and construction methods, its bullpup configuration with an optical sight was a clear influence on the design of what was to become the SA80.
 The system was to be composed of two weapons: the XL64E5 rifle (also called the "Enfield Individual Weapon") and a light support weapon known as the XL65E4 light machine gun.

 The sheet metal construction and the design of the bolt, bolt carrier, guide rods and the weapon's disassembly showed strong similarities to the Armalite AR-18 which was manufactured under licence from 1975 to 1983 by the Sterling Armaments Company of Dagenham, Essex, and which had been tested by the British Ministry of Defence in 1966 and 1969.

 During the development of the SA80, a bullpup conversion was made of an AR-18 and a Stoner 63 at Enfield due to the fact they could be used with stocks folded/without stocks which allowed the bullpup conversion and were later chambered in the experimental 4.85x49mm round.
 A bullpup conversion of the AR-15 was previously considered but the buffer tube in stock prevented the idea from reaching fruition.

 Technically, in the mid-1970s, the 4.85×49mm round was seen as superior to the then existing version of 5.56mm M193 round in use by the US (for the M16/M16A1) and by other forces.
-(This was the expressed view of trials team members whilst demonstrating the XL64E5 prototype at the British Army School of Infantry at Warminster.)
+This was the expressed view of trials team members whilst demonstrating the XL64E5 prototype at the British Army School of Infantry at Warminster.
 Development of small-arms munitions have a long and continuous life and it was estimated by the trials specialists from Enfield that this weapon would ultimately be superior in the 4.85mm configuration.
 For the 4.85mm round, both propellant and projectile were at the beginning of their respective development curves.
-Also, weight for weight, more rounds of ammunition could be carried by an individual soldier – a considerable advantage on the battlefield.
+Weight for weight, more rounds of ammunition could be carried by an individual soldier – a considerable advantage on the battlefield.

 It was regarded as probable at the time that the argument for the 5.56mm standard within NATO had more to do with the economics involved.
 Over the lifetime of a small-arms weapon type, far more money is spent on the munitions than the weapons themselves.
-If the 5.56mm supporters had lost the argument in favour of a British 4.85mm round, the economic impact would have been very large and political pressure undoubtedly played a part in the final decision.
+If the 5.56mm supporters had lost the argument in favour of a British 4.85mm round, the economic impact would have been very large, and political pressure undoubtedly played a part in the final decision.
 In 1976, the prototypes were ready to undergo trials.